Congratulations on Becoming a Social Security Representative Payee!

 To receive SSI payments, a person must be age 65 or older, blind or disabled and must have limited income and resources.
 In order to qualify, an individual cannot have over $2,000 in countable resources ($3,000 for a couple).

-(Important: In determining resources, SSA usually does not count the value of the beneficiary’s home and one car.)
+(Important: In determining resources, we usually do not count the value of the beneficiary’s home and one car.)

 Some individuals may receive both Social Security and SSI benefits.
 Eligibility depends on the individual meeting the requirements for each program.

-As a payee, you need to know what type of benefit(s) a beneficiary is receiving and what events or changes you need to report to SSA.
-(See Reporting Events to SSA and Additional Reporting Events for SSI Beneficiaries)
+As a payee, you need to know what type of benefit(s) a beneficiary is receiving and what events or changes you need to report to us.
+(See Reporting Events to SSA and Additional Reporting Events for SSI Beneficiaries.)

 We always pay benefits through a payee for an adult judged legally incompetent by a State court.